The-R4V3N/FluentSignalCopier/README.md

 This project follows a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming community.
 By participating, you are expected to uphold this standard.

+## ⚠️ Safety & Disclaimer

+**This system places real trades.**

+- Test on demo accounts first
+- You are responsible for risk management
+- No warranty provided
+- Ensure compliance with your broker's policies

 ## 📜 License